kdave/kdave.github.io/json-dumper.md

 Basic value types are a string and number.
-For the purposes of btrfs-progs there are more and so far built in the formatter, but it's extensible (on the source-level, not dynamically).
-Additional custom types are UUID, qgroupid (a u64 split into u16 and 48 bits), size (human friendly formatting of byte suffix values), and time.
+For the purposes of btrfs-progs there are more and so far built in the formatter, but it's extensible (on the source level, not dynamically).
+Additional custom types are UUID, qgroupid (a u64 split into 16 and 48 bits), size (human friendly formatting of byte suffix values), and time.
 Another example of customization is that there are actually two byte size formatters, one that prints "`-`" instead of zero value.